mahuntington/panpsychism/server_hw_resources/1_calculator8allTip.md

 ## Learning Objectives
-* Pracitce setting up express applications.
+* Practice setting up express applications.
 * Practice creating custom routes.
-* Practice using parameters from a a request.
+* Practice using parameters from a request.

-####Tonight you will be using your new found skills to create `three seperate` suite suite express apps.
+####Tonight you will be using your new found skills to create three separate Express apps.
 __________________________________________________________
 __________________________________________________________